Movement

 Your physical presence is a huge part of your acting toolkit.
 Knowing how to move on stage and screen will help you command a character and physically tell the story.

-In 2023, our Movement Classes are specialising in Physical Storytelling’.
+Movement Classes are specialising in Physical Storytelling

 Throughout the course students will be doing warm up exercises, games and improvisations.
 They will be creating etudes, characters and scenes and presenting them to the class.
 All work is practical and involves a lot of creativity and imagination.
 Course is designed to help students learn what their bodies are capable of, loosen up and use their physicality as a tool in their acting and character creation.